Rawkush/Anime_Scraper/README.md

 ##  TODO
  - getting direct link of videos
- - getting download links from horriblesub
+ - adding more anime streaming websites
+ - Download or stream any episode or episode range of any anime.
+ - Specify the quality you want to stream or download.

+### Supported Websites

+ - 9anime.to
+ - kissanime.ru
+ - gogoanime (currently this is the only one supported)
+ - horriblesub.
+ - animekisa
+ - anistream
+ - wonderfulsub
+ - chia anime
+ - ryuanime
+ - BestAnimes
+ - animeultima
+ - animepahe
+ - KissCartoon
+ - twist.moe
+ - animeflix (supported as it have API's)

 # IMPORTANT NOTE
  This is API in created without the consent of the owner of the websites, the main purpose of this project was for me to learn webscraping, so if you want to use our API, we are not be held responsible for any legal action taken on you by the owner.

 ## Arigatou Gozaimasu